todocono/bot5/ESP/WinterRobot/lib/BleComm/README.md

     - angle in units of degree
     - range 0~180

+#### Command 1 - Get Angle of Servo

+Request response packet with the angle of the servo.

-##### Command 1 - Set Pulse Width of Servo
+#### Command 2 - Set Pulse Width of Servo

-Set the pulse width of the servo on the chassis.
+Set the pulse width of the servo.

 Payload format: